 The world of manufacturing investment banking tends to focus on everything that comes before the deal: regulatory snafus, final sale price, and the challenges of inertia.
-But for most companies, success comes later.
-Post-merger integration is critical to the success of your business.
-Without ample planning, the deal may not realize its promised value, wasting time, effort, and talent.
-These five strategies can help you ensure that, when the deal closes, 1+1 doesn’t equal something less than 2.
+But for most companies, success unfolds during the post-merger integration, after the deal is sealed.
+This success relies on careful planning to ensure the deal realizes its promised value and maximizes time, effort, and talent.

 Identify and Understand Value Drivers

-All value creation opportunities should be explicitly stated early, with a plan for realizing success via each driver.
+Start with what creates value for your business.
+Identify all the ways your business creates value and make a clear plan to succeed on each front.
 It’s not enough to simply point to potential sources of value.
-You must have reliable metrics for determining how much these value drivers are worth, and how your business intends to drive that value higher.
-Particularly in the era of COVID and beyond, it becomes increasingly important to focus on contingency plans and adaptability to unforeseen crises.
+You must have reliable metrics for determining how much these value drivers are worth and how your business intends to drive that value higher.
+It’s good practice to prepare backup plans and be ready to adapt quickly should market or other factors change.

 Know the Importance of Governance Structure

 If you’re merging two companies with distinct cultural and operational differences, you’ll need to establish a new governance structure that helps expedite integration and reduces the risk of value dilution.
 Instead of creating functional teams, try defining cross-functional value-creation groups and focusing on solutions that address multiple functions.
 Start building your governance structure early in the process.
 Planning ahead will help ensure a smooth integration of operations and safeguard the value of your business.

 Make a Diligence “Clean Room”